is part of the Global Exhibitions Division of Informa PLC

 To do this, begin by thinking about the top performers you’ve seen in the position you’re looking for, and list out their:

-For an example Ideal Candidate Profile, check out the downloadable resource link at the bottom of this article.
+For an example Ideal Candidate Profile, check out the downloadable resource link at the end of this article.

 The messaging in your recruitment ads should be highly targeted to the type of individual you’re looking to attract.
 In other words, it should be based on your Ideal Candidate Profile.